oleg1995petrov/devops-andersen-training/HW 3/README.md

   * positional argument - PID or process name
   * optional arguments:
     * `-n` or `--num-lines` - the maximum number of lines that will be outputted if it is specifed otherwise - all
     * `-e` or `--extend` - displays additional information about organizations.
-Accepts one or more followings fields separated by space: "updated", "country", "city", "address".
+Accepts one or more following fields separated by space: "updated", "country", "city", "address".

 ## Usage